jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 #### 3.3.6.
 PAA & PA response periods

-* The response period is the time period that a Highway Authority (HA) has to assess and evaluate a permit application (or any other promoter request) prior to the permit deeming.
+* The response period is the time period that a Highway Authority (HA) has to assess and evaluate a PAA/PA (or any other promoter request) prior to the PAA/PA deeming.
 * The response period will begin from the next working day after application submission.
 * The response period for each works category are as follows: